-In this set of series, we are going to be making a video streaming Android app from scratch (something like YouTube and Netflix).
+In this post, we are going to be making a video streaming backend from scratch, which we can use in any front-end client (something like YouTube and Netflix).

 And why in the world would you want to know how to do that?